 Creating psychologically safe workplaces is critical for high-performing teams says facilitator and coach, Kylie Lewis

 Ensuring psychological safety at work is not just the right thing to do, it's becoming the law.
 Under Australia's Work Health and Safety (WHS) laws, people running a business must eliminate or minimise psychosocial risks so far as is reasonably practicable.
+These might include:

 As a result of this and the rise in interest in wellbeing post-COVID, psychological safety is a hot topic amongst executives, leaders and HR teams.
 They understand how making people feel safe and wholly accepted at work directly affects their wellbeing, engagement, and productivity.

 Ahead of our 2024 free live virtual event with Professor Amy Edmondson, and then our in-person event with organisational psychologist Adam Grant - Adam Grant LIVE: WorkLife Reimagined - let’s look at psychological safety and the learnings from our popular masterclass led by Kylie Lewis.